 Analyze which 5GS IoT features and solution can be treated as the start point for the study discussion.

 Potential enhancement in 6G to the selected 5GS IoT features and solutions are not precluded.

+Simplify/enhance the Power Consumption (e.g. power saving mechanism) of IoT device.

+Support lightweight procedure to deliver data for the diverse IoT device types efficiently.

 Features driven by this WT are expected to be generic and can apply to any UE in 6G.

 NOTE y: The detailed scope for WT#8 will be coordinated and aligned with RAN.
-Ambient IoT and non-3GPP access are not in the scope of the study.
+Ambient IoT, NB-IoT and non-3GPP access are not in the scope of the study.